 Blind Duplicate Samples: Blind duplicate samples are submitted to the laboratory to assess the precision of laboratory analyses as well as the quality (i.e., representativeness) of the samples collected.
 Due to heterogeneity, there is no true soil duplicate; however, by carefully selecting the sample and duplicate, heterogeneities can be minimized.
 If the sample is present in a split spoon barrel, then the soil from the zone of interest can be split vertically into two sections, with soil from one section being placed in the jar as the original sample and the soil from the second section placed in a second jar as the duplicate sample.
 Both soil samples should be collected at the same depth and from the sample material.
 The blind duplicate sample label should not indicate that it is a duplicate.
+The duplicity of the sample can be identified in field notes or blindly through an established nomenclature.
 Note that the time of sampling should not be altered to hide the fact that it is a duplicate as there could be legal issues related to tampering with data (Nielsen, 2006).